Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Discussion

 Note that $N_b$'s maximum set contains, among others, echelon trees and trees with echelon subtrees, which also links $N_b$ to the stairs2 balance index from the literature \cite{Colijn2014, Fischer2023,Currie2024}, which is known to have the echelon tree as its only maximum and which is defined as follows: where $v_a$ and $v_b$ are again the children of $v$, and $n_{v_a}\geq n_{v_b}$.
 Figure~\ref{fig:indexcomparison} shows that $\Delta_{CS}$ (and thus by $\Delta_{CS}=-\Delta_{SC}=-2N_b$, also $\SC$ and $N_b$) are generally less resolved than $S$, $C$, or $st2$, but this is not true for $N_a$.
 In fact, $N_a$ is sometimes even more resolved than, say, the Sackin index, cf. Figure~\ref{fig:indexcomparison}.
 However, it can also be seen that when for instance $N_b(T_1)=N_b(T_2)$, we often have that the rankings of $S$ and $C$ do not coincide with the one of $st2$.
 While this is clearly not always the case, equal rankings by $N_b$, for instance, might be used as a first indicator that there is some ambivalence with the considered trees and thus the index to be used should be carefully selected for the purpose at hand.

 We conclude by noting that concerning $\Delta_{CS}$, whenever the rankings of two trees $T_1$ and $T_2$ are different between $S$ and $C$, i.e., if we have $S(T_1)>S(T_2)$ but $C(T_1)<C(T_2)$, then $\Delta_{CS}(T_1)=C(T_1)-S(T_1)<C(T_2)-S(T_2)=\Delta_{CS}(T_2)$.
 Hence, in such cases, $\Delta_{CS}$ (and thus $N_b$) will agree with the Colless index and not with the Sackin index concerning which tree is more balanced.
 Thus, it seems that for the difference $\Delta_{CS}=C-S$, indeed the Colless index is more dominant than the Sackin index (which can also be seen by Theorem~\ref{thm:characterization}, as it was shown there that a Sackin minimum which is not Colless minimal cannot minimize $\Delta_{CS}$ or maximize $N_b$, whereas all Colless minima are guaranteed to do so).
 An interesting question arising from our manuscript is that of finding a direct, non-recursive formula for $a(n)$, the number of $\Delta_{CS}$ minima (and $N_b$ and $\Delta_{SC}$ maxima).
 We leave this problem open for future research.
+Last but not least, we also added to the literature by investigating the echelon tree more in-depth, which is known particularly from the context of the stairs2 and $B_1$ indices.
+We hope that the explicit definition presented in this manuscript will facilitate future research concerning this tree.